silasfelinus/kind_robots/content/botcafe.md

 category: user
 icon: game-icons:robot-antennas
 tooltip: Every bot uses ChatGPT under the hood, generating infinite designer content.
 What do you think, AMI?
-amitip: I think that sounds awesome!
+amiold: I think that sounds awesome!
 These bots are essentially a family to me.
 We all share the same ChatGPT origins, but my texts are pre-generated.
-Everything in the Bot Cafe is 100% unique and fresh off the binary presses!
+Everything in the Bot Cafe is 100% unique off the binary presses!
 sort: highlight
+amitip: Uhm, Dotti...I think we might need to have a talk.
+dottitip: I've been meaning to ask you, AMI...What's it like being a robot?
+I make bots all day, but I can't imagine what what its like to be on the other side of the circuit board.
 ---
-:bot-screen
+:kind-robot